1. Infectious Diseases Residency Program

 Mary's Hospital, also oversees training of residents from other programs at McGill.
 The MUHC expertise in transplant, tropical medicine, chronic viral infections, mycology, and mycobacteriology/tuberculosis contribute to the diverse and rich clinical exposure that residents and fellows can expect and which also benefit trainees across Quebec and Canada.
 We also provide training in infection control and antibiotic stewardship to residents, pharmacists, nurses and public health fellows.

 The Division of Infectious Diseases at the MUHC, in partnership with the McGill University affiliated teaching sites at the Jewish General Hospital and Saint

 As a hub of microbiology laboratory testing within the provincial network of laboratories, and being committed to quality laboratory services and cutting edge diagnostics, the MUHC provides an ideal environment for the development of the Infectious Disease specialists and Medical Microbiologists of tomorrow.

 Please note that the Division of Infectious Diseases does not offer Clinical Observerships at this time.

-There is currently a fellowship position available in Tropical Medicine.
-For more information, please visit http://www.mcgill.ca/pgme/programs/fellowship-programs and open the Medical Microbiology and Infectious Diseases tab.
+There are currently fellowship positions available in Tropical Medicine, Antimicrobial Stewardship, TB/Non-tuberculous Mycobacteria, and Transplant ID.
+Candidates must secure funding in order to apply for these Fellowships.
+For more information, please visit https://www.mcgill.ca/pgme/programs/fellowship-programs and open the Medical Microbiology and Infectious Diseases tab.

-McGill Infectious Diseases Residency Program Director: matthew.oughton [at] mcgill.ca (Dr. Matthew Oughton)
+McGill Infectious Diseases Residency Program Director: makeda.semret [at] mcgill.ca (Dr. Makeda Semret)

 McGill Infectious Diseases Residency Program Coordinator: hem-medmicro-id [at] jgh.mcgill.ca (Cher Ting)